 Rioja Alavesa and its Exceptional Cuisine

 What should accompany the wine?
 A gastronomic experience of exceptional quality that provides both modern cuisine and the most classic recipes of Rioja Alavesa.
-You can taste traditional Rioja Basque dishes while enjoying the best wine (enlace a rioja Alavesa-Fiesta de la Vendimia).
+You can taste traditional Rioja Basque dishes while enjoying the best wine.
 Many of the recipes are made with extra virgin olive oil of the Arróniz variety, a product of the region.
 We can not forget to mention the potato variety unique to Alava, which is very present in the culinary world on this fantastic route.

 Of course, the ingredients of this land give rise to the most artisan pintxos and the tastiest miniature casseroles, which would be impossible not to devour with some bread.
 If you follow this route, don’t forget to try roasted suckling lamb or potatoes with chorizo, (a Riojan sausage).
 In many of the restaurants you can order traditional dishes such as carrilleras al vino tinto (a meat dish), pochas and alubias (types of Spanish beans), and morcilla asada (roasted blood sausage).